kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 ## Cohort

 ClusterQueues can be grouped in _cohorts_.
-ClusterQueues that belong to the same cohort can borrow unused quota from each other, if they have matching resource flavors.
+ClusterQueues that belong to the same cohort can borrow unused quota from each other, if they reference matching resource flavors in `.spec.requestableResources[*].flavors[*].resourceFlavor`.

 ## What's next?